Free Shipping on Orders over $75 to the Contiguous US

 4. Check the chart on the side of the sprocket cover or the table below.

-5. Install proper sprockets; don’t forget to put the extra sprockets back on the handle.
+5. Install the proper sprockets; don’t forget to reinstall the extra sprockets on the handle.

 6. Replace the cover securely